lisu0116/assignment3/README.md

 This section has three main part: creating a new user, set up nginx and set up ufw

-nginx will do serving static content (e.g., HTML, CSS, JS) or act as a reverse proxy for backend servers ufw will do seting up firewall rules, allowing only specific ports while blocking others
+- nginx: doing serving static content (e.g., HTML, CSS, JS) or act as a reverse proxy for backend servers
+- ufw: doing seting up firewall rules, allowing only specific ports while blocking others

 ### Create a new user account